-I get so many emails where people experience a host of problems with their dog and I know immediately as they explain the symptoms that their dog has worms.
-I am appalled at the number of people who go six months or even a year without worming their dog to prevent worms.
+DON'T MAKE THE MISTAKE OF GOING MONTHS WITHOUT WORMINGI get so many emails where people experience a host of problems with their dog and I know immediately as they explain the symptoms that their dog has worms.
+I am appalled at the number of people who go six months or even a year without worming their dog.
 Dog worms are responsible for all kind of health issues.

 Fenbendazole/Safeguard/Panacur is a broad spectrum wormer for dogs.
 It will work to kill a number of the most common worms that dogs may get.
 Yet it does not kill every kind of worm.
 For instance, some types of tapeworms it will not kill.
 That is why you should consult your vet to make sure you are treating with the right medication for the kind of worm you dog has.

-There is a lot of information on the internet in regards to dosage for the liquid worm medicince Safe-Guard® 10% Suspension for Cattle and Goats; so do your homework.
-Remember, dog wormer is a poison; it causes paralysis.
+WARNING!
+DOG WORMERS ARE A POISONThere is a lot of information on the INTERNET in regards to dosage for the liquid worm medicine Safe-Guard® 10% Suspension for Cattle and Goats; so do your homework.
+Remember, it is a poison; it causes paralysis.
 So, make sure you know what you are doing before treating a dogs for worms.
 Again, for a pet owner I would advise going with a worm medicine designed for dogs.

 Angelo from San Antonio, Texas asks: My vet says I need to worm my puppies, but Sasha (the mother) has never had worms, so why would I need to worm the puppies? it is hard for me to believe my puppies have worms.